Alas, I crafted my hands into a coma...

 Anyway, aside from all that, I took a look at my most recent candy find and realized I could upcycle the tin instead of just having it jingle around just for the pleasure of how it looks.

-I bought the left tin from China town during my visit in Vancouver a year a go.
+I bought a mini sewing tin from China town during my visit in Vancouver a year a go.
 I purchased it because it was the only sewing kit I've ever found with a tiny pair of scissors with black handles.
-I purchased the right tin at It's Sugar during my visit to Phoenix last month for my brother-in-law's graduation.
+I had this sugar skull left over tin of mints that I bought at a place called It's Sugar during my visit to Phoenix last month for my brother-in-law's graduation.

-I pulled a switcharo so that my travel kit now suits my tastes.
+I pulled a switcharo on the tins so that my travel kit now suits my tastes.
 I added in a couple extras; a tiny wood spool of black thread, a spool of purple thread, and a stitch-remover.

 These tins also come in a white skull, or pink-- which I completely intend on buying before too long.